 2nd grade students looked at the art of three master watercolorists: Edward Hopper, Winslow Homer and Georgia O’Keefe.
 Students identified similarities and differences between the artists and their styles.
-The students used the rules of atmospheric to create their landscape and roads.
-Then they experimented with eight different watercolor techniques.
-They used their understanding of color families to paint their landscape using all eight techniques.
-See more student artwork click here.
+The children then experimented with eight different watercolor techniques.
+They used their understanding of color families to select a color scheme and paint strips of paper using a their color choices and the watercolor techniques.
+Finally, students ripped and collaged the strips together to create their final piece.

 2nd graders began by reading the book A Perfect Day.
 The illustrations in this beautiful book were created by collaging together a variety of recycled paper.
 Using their knowledge of symmetry students traced and cut pieces of scrap paper.
 They collaged their pieces together with other recycled items to create their own snow angel.
 Finally, using tints and shades they created a snow background.